-They haven’t aged a bit, yet they will be celebrating their 30th anniversary in 2026!
-The Pokémon franchise has captivated multiple generations of fans, from video games and trading card games to animated series and a wide array of merchandise.
-The Musée en Herbe is celebrating this milestone with us by hosting a lively, unofficial exhibition packed with fun and nostalgia.
+They haven't aged a day, and yet they're clearly celebrating their 30 years in 2026!
+The Pokémon have captivated generations of kids, from video games to trading card games, not to mention the séries animées and the wide range of licensed merchandise.
+The musée en Herbe marks this special milestone with us by staging an unofficial yet utterly festive exhibition for both grown-ups and little ones.

-Starting April 16, 2026, the exhibition Admire Them All pays tribute to this iconic franchise that took the world by storm.
-Visitors of all ages will have the chance to rediscover their favorite pocket monsters, as well as explore contemporary artworks inspired by the Pokémon saga.
+From April 16 to September 6, 2026, the exhibition Admirez-les tous pays tribute to the iconic franchise that has taken the world by storm.
+Visitors of all generations can rediscover their favorite pocket monsters, and also admire contemporary works inspired by the Pokémon saga.

 The course of the exhibition unfolds in several stages.
 We begin, of course, with the origins of Pokémon, taking us back to 1996.
 The Musée en Herbe shines a spotlight on Satoshi Tajiri, the visionary creator of Pokémon.
 Visitors can explore a curated selection of the very first trading cards from Japan and France, along with some sketches from the original animated series, and vintage merchandise.
 Dedicated fans can even try their luck at catching Pokémon on giant Game Boys!